Surviving in China

-Related posts: Avoiding Scams in China: The Karaoke Scam, Basics of Scams to Avoid in China, the Foreign Currency Scam, Finding an Apartment in Shanghai, Dealing with Slow Internet Connections in China, and Shopping in Shanghai.
+Related posts: Surviving Your Bike Ride in China, Five Days of Struggle to Renew a Visa, Avoiding Scams in China: The Karaoke Scam, Scams to Avoid in China, the Foreign Currency Scam, Finding an Apartment in Shanghai, Dealing with Slow Internet Connections in China, and Shopping in Shanghai.

 Your passport is life.
 Protect it.
 Keep it in a safe place unless you need it.
 Never leave it with someone you don’t trust.
 If a hotel wants to hold it, give them a copy but check out before you leave it with them.
 A friend of mine had their passport stolen while it was in the safe keeping of a hotel.
 Street value of a US passport is around $5,000-$15,000, I’ve heard.
 It may be the most tempting and valuable thing you possess.
 Chinese people are typically very honest, but it just takes that 1 in 10,000 to change your life quickly.

 Know when you will need to bring your passport.
 You will need to have it with you for hotels, trains (rarely checked, but it does happen, and will be needed to buy a ticket or make changes), and planes.
 You will need to do anything with people at a bank, or even registering for, say, a customer loyalty card at a grocery store).
 Also may need it for checking into a hospital, but check to see if a photocopy will do.
 In any case, always have a photocopy or two of your passport with you.
 Carry one in your wallet or purse, and perhaps somewhere else also.